skate6743/Skate3BlazeServer/README.md

 # Skate 3 Custom Blaze Server
 Barebones custom Skate 3 Blaze server for RPCS3 with functional matchmaking.
 Skate web features such as Import Skaters, Parks, etc. will be implemented eventually too :)

+# Features
+* Functional matchmaking and player invites from friends list ingame
+* Relay servers for each lobby (no Peer to Peer connections between players)

 # Joining Our Public Server
 Before proceeding with these instructions, if you are someone that plays on the Party Play EBOOT to have your own skater in Party Play, please download and install this [Original EBOOT](https://www.mediafire.com/file/jdwv2z1k49wwu6v/EBOOT.BIN/file) to RPCS3/dev_hdd0/game/BLUS30464 (or BLES00760 for BLES)/USRDIR.
 If you don't know what the Party Play EBOOT is then you can skip this step!
 ### Automated setup (Recommended for Windows):